 Trust is critical for long-term growth

 It’s no secret patients who have built trust with your practice are the best asset to gaining more business.
-Data from our most recent Medical Marketing Outlook shows over 50% of booked appointments are due to word of mouth referrals, with about 1/3 of those from patients.
+Data from our most recent Medical Marketing Outlook shows over 40% of booked appointments are due to word of mouth referrals.

 So, what are the ways your practice can build trust with prospective patients?
 Implement these principles: